 After studying for a BSc in Computation at UMIST and an MSc in Computer Science and Artificial Intelligence at the University of Essex, Simon Mayers spent twelve years as a data warehouse specialist working on projects for various companies including Nestlé UK, Nestec, Diagonal Consulting, Pall Corporation, Boots Healthcare International, Saudi Aramco, Deutsche Bank, L’Oreal and Linklaters.
 Simon then returned to academia, first to pursue a theology diploma at Heythrop College (a modern Catholic college specialising in theology and philosophy), followed by an MA in Jewish Studies and then a PhD in Religions and Theology at the University of Manchester.

 Simon’s PhD examined how Jews were mythologised and stereotyped in a variety of English Catholic discourses during the late nineteenth and early twentieth centuries.
 Simon is currently preparing a book about the persistence of the “mythic Jew” in English Catholic discourses during the mid-nineteenth to early twentieth centuries.

-Simon is the principal administrator for the European Association for Jewish Studies, reporting directly to the board of trustees, and responsible for the day-to-day management and administration of the Association.
+Simon is the Administrator for the European Association for Jewish Studies, reporting directly to the trustees, and responsible for the day-to-day administration of the Association.